 Application Deadlines: Applications will be accepted starting December 15.
 The application deadline is February 15.
 Emory College Study Abroad encourages students to submit their applications as early as possible, as some programs reach capacity by the end of January.

 Acceptance Process: This program accepts applications on a rolling basis.

 June 16 - July 13, 2018 (The official program dates are the arrival and departure dates for the program)

 All program participants take one course worth 6 Emory credit hours.

 Description: 6 credit hours.
 (Lawrence Wilson)

-: Accommodations are provided in bungalows and campsites.
+Accommodations are provided in bungalows and campsites.

-: A full description of the program costs and billing procedures is described in the budget sheets.
-Please click here for Budget Sheet.
+A full description of the program costs and billing procedures is described in the budget sheet

-:Emory undergraduate students who qualify are considered by the Office of Financial Aid for a summer aid award after registration in summer study abroad classes.
+Emory undergraduate students who qualify are considered by the Office of Financial Aid for a summer aid award after registration in summer study abroad classes.
 The amount of the award depends on the number of credits and current financial aid package.
 Students currently receiving financial aid from Emory are typically eligible.
 Contact the Office of Financial Aid for information about specific awards.
 Emory Scholars are informed separately about the procedures for Scholars Summer Study Abroad awards.
 Emory University Employee Courtesy Scholarships may be applied to the academic fee portion of the summer study abroad program's cost.
 For more information, please see Summer Study Abroad Scholarships.

-Each summer study abroad program will have a mandatory pre-departure orientation session and/or other pre-departure activities for accepted program participants.
+Each summer study abroad program will have at least one mandatory pre-departure orientation session and/or other pre-departure activities for accepted program participants.
 The Program Director will contact program participants with details.
-Emory College Study Abroad will also offer a general pre-departure orientation in mid-April.
+Emory College Study Abroad will also offer a mandatory general pre-departure orientation in mid-April.